Some1and2-XC/git-stats/README.md

 # git-stats
-A draft utility for getting git repo statistics
+A utility for working with raw git files.